nabeelvalley/docs/src/content/blog-md/2024/31-10/type-safe-url-templates.md

 const template = (userId:string, projectId:string) => `/users/${userId}/projects/${projectId}`
 ```

-For some reason people don't like to do that, I think it's that it looks like a lot of duplication and perhaps they just don't believe in making their own (who am I to know)
+For some reason people don't like to do that, I think it's that it looks like a lot of duplication and perhaps they just don't believe in making their own functions (who am I to know)

 More often than I'd like, I instead see people doing this: